-■ Are there any requirements that must be satisfied before taking courses in the major?
+Are there any requirements that must be satisfied before taking courses in the major?

 Algebra I is a prerequisite for all majors.
-Algebra I competency may be verified with a passing score on the college's placement test or by completion of the appropriate course.
+Algebra I competency may be verified with a passing score on the College's placement test or by completion of the appropriate course.

-■ How long will it take to complete these programs?
+How long will it take to complete these programs?

 Once students complete developmental coursework (if needed), the degree can be completed in two years of full-time study.
 They can shorten the amount of time by taking courses in the summer and winter sessions.
-Certificates may be completed in approximately 14 months and the certificate of achievement in 1-2 semesters.
+Certificates may be completed in approximately 14 months and the certificate of achievement in approximately 2 semesters.

-■ Can students who take the Culinary Certificate Program also work toward the A.A.S. degree?
+Can students who take the Culinary Certificate Program also work toward the A.A.S. degree in Restaurant/Food Service Management?